 The district improvement plan identifies the academic goals for all district students, including a measurable objective, strategy and activity details, and required fiscal resources.
-Each building submits a school improvement plan that is aligned to the district plan but has the flexibility to focus on action plans specific to the needs of the students in that building identified in the School Data Analysis.
+The district submits an improvement plan that is aligned to the specific needs of the students in each building.
 The building school improvement team evaluates the effectiveness of the plan and reports progress toward achieving the school improvement goals to the district school improvement team each spring.
 The school improvement team consists of representatives of all stakeholders.
 School improvement documents are available in each building, at central office, and on the web site www.wbrc.k12.mi.us.